 € million Dec.
-31, 2013 Dec.
-31, 2014
+31, 2014 Dec.
+31, 2015

-Total segment liabilities 2,065 2,494
+Total segment liabilities 2,494 2,281

-Other financial liabilities 2,317 1,880
+Other financial liabilities 1,880 1,701

-Derivative liabilities 34 121
+Derivative liabilities 121 119

-Income tax liabilities 70 69
+Income tax liabilities 69 104

-Deferred tax liabilities 29 21
+Deferred tax liabilities 21 46

-Other/Consolidation 396 504
+Other/Consolidation 504 645

-Group liabilities 4,911 5,089
+Group liabilities 5,089 4,896

-38 Audit fees
+39 | Audit fees

-In 2014, total audit fees of €2,731 thousand (2013: €2,151 thousand) for the auditor of the consolidated financial statements of the LANXESS Group were recognized as expenses.
-Of this amount, €1,322 thousand (2013: €1,333 thousand) related to the auditing of financial statements, €560 thousand (2013: €485 thousand) to other audit-related services and €849 thousand (2013: €333 thousand) to other services rendered to Group companies.
-The amount recognized for other services is influenced, among other things, by a purchase in the area of IT services made by the auditors of the financial statements.
+In 2015, total audit fees of €3,346 thousand (2014: €2,731 thousand) for the auditor of the consolidated financial statements of the LANXESS Group were recognized as expenses.
+Of this amount, €1,267 thousand (2014: €1,322 thousand) related to the auditing of financial statements, €517 thousand (2014: €560 thousand) to other audit-related services and €1,562 thousand (2014: €849 thousand) to other services rendered to Group companies.
+In the previous year, the amount recognized for other services included the prorated fee for a purchase in the area of IT services made by the auditors of the financial statements during the year.
+In fiscal 2015, these services applied for the full reporting period and resulted in an increase in the amount recognized for other services.
 The fees for financial statements audit services comprise all fees, including incidental expenses, paid or to be paid for the audits of the consolidated financial statements of the LANXESS Group and the mandatory financial statements of LANXESS AG and its German subsidiaries.

-39 Declaration of Compliance pursuant to Section 161 of the Stock Corporation Act
+40 | Declaration of Compliance pursuant to Section 161 of the Stock Corporation Act

-A Declaration of Compliance with the German Corporate Governance Code has been issued pursuant to Section 161 of the German Stock Corporation Act (AktG) and made available to stockholders on the LANXESS website.
+The Declaration of Compliance with the German Corporate Governance Code pursuant to Section 161 of the German Stock Corporation Act (AktG) has been issued by the Board of Management and Supervisory Board and made available to stockholders on the LANXESS website.

-40 Utilization of disclosure exemptions
+41 | Utilization of disclosure exemptions

-In 2014, the following German subsidiaries utilized disclosure exemptions pursuant to Section 264, Paragraph 3 of the German Commercial Code (HGB):
+In 2015, the following German subsidiaries made use of disclosure exemptions pursuant to Section 264, Paragraph 3 of the German Commercial Code (HGB):

-- Aliseca GmbH, Leverkusen

 - Bond-Laminates GmbH, Brilon

 - IAB Ionenaustauscher GmbH Bitterfeld, Greppin

 - LANXESS Accounting GmbH, Cologne

 - LANXESS Buna GmbH, Marl

 - LANXESS Deutschland GmbH, Cologne

 - LANXESS Distribution GmbH, Leverkusen

-- · LANXESS International Holding GmbH, Cologne

 - Rhein Chemie Rheinau GmbH, Mannheim

-- · Saltigo GmbH, Leverkusen
+- Saltigo GmbH, Leverkusen

-- Vierte LXS GmbH, Leverkusen

 Outside of Germany, LANXESS Limited (registration no. 03498959), Newbury, United Kingdom, utilized the exemption from the auditing of its annual financial statements as permitted by Section 479A of the U.K. Companies Act 2006.
-As required by law, LANXESS AG, as the parent company, guaranteed all outstanding liabilities as of December 31, 2014, with respect to Section 479C of the U.K. Companies Act 2006.
+As required by law, LANXESS AG, as the parent company, guaranteed all outstanding liabilities as of December 31, 2015, with respect to Section 479C of the U.K. Companies Act 2006.